Table of contents

 In education, studying in an international environment means regular exposure to cultures, practices and ideas.
 Mingling with a diverse range of people will prepare you to be part of a global society, whether it be within your business or personal life – not to mention the possibility of learning new languages.

 Does Teacher Diversity Matter for Student Learning?

 Diversity in education stretches further than just diversity of students.
 Having diverse leadership can also help ensure that students get an encompassing view of a topic.
-Teachers from different backgrounds will have had different life experiences, especially those pertaining to their field of study, that they can share with students who can critically assess them.
+The role of a teacher from different backgrounds, with different life experiences, especially those pertaining to her field of study, is to share with students who can critically assess her.

 More than just this, teachers are often regarded as role models.
 Seeing someone of the same ethnicity or gender in a high-powered position or one you respect, can be the inspiration needed to achieve similar goals.

 Diversity and inclusion can be hugely beneficial to companies as well with studies confirming this fact.
 Similarly to personal development, having a team of multicultural people when conducting market research can be a rich resource.
 Diversity in organizations mean companies are able to come up with ideas they previously may not have thought of, as well as being able to better represent the global market.
 Having a deeper understanding of the general population will help companies cater to growing needs and niches in the market they may miss otherwise.